MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/access-tokens.md

 # Access Tokens

-Every request to the API requires an access token in order to succeed.
+Every request to the API requires an access token.
 If a request is made to the API without an access token, the API will respond with an HTTP 403 status code and will set the 'WWW-Authenticate' HTTP header to 'Bearer'.
-The API expects the access token to be in the 'Access-Token' header of every request.
-The value of the 'Access-Token' header should be 'Bearer ' followed by the access token being used to access the API.
+The API expects the access token to be in the _Access-Token_ header of every request.
+The value of the _Access-Token_ header should be 'Bearer ' followed by the access token being used to access the API.

 ```
     GET /api